kubeshop/botkube-docs/src/pages/privacy/index.md

 - App errors (crashes, configuration and notification errors).

-For identifying BotKube installations, we use unique identifiers generated in the following way:
+For identifying Botkube installations, we use unique identifiers generated in the following way:

 - As an anonymous cluster identifier, we use the `uid` of `kube-system` Namespace,
 - As an anonymous installation identifier, we use UUID generated during Helm chart installation and persisted in a ConfigMap.